TimeXAIgroup/signxai2/docs/tutorials/time_series.rst

 Introduction
 ------------

 Time series data presents unique challenges for explainability.
-In this tutorial, we'll use SignXAI2 to explain predictions from ECG classification models built with both TensorFlow and PyTorch.
+In this tutorial, we'll use SignXAI2 to explain predictions from ECG classification models built with both PyTorch and TensorFlow.

 ECG signals are particularly interesting because they have specific patterns (P-wave, QRS complex, T-wave) that domain experts recognize, allowing us to validate if our explainability methods highlight medically relevant features.